Run Python code

 If the way you execute your Python script doesn't imply any interactivity, you can run it in a non-interactive console, similar to running code in the Run tool window.

 Select Non-Interactive Shell from the list of controls and click to execute the currently opened file in the specified shell console.

 Run a code fragment in the console

-Place a caret at any code line and click .
+Place a caret at any code line and click on the Python editor toolbar.
 JetBrains DataSpell executes that line and moves the caret to the next line.